francescov1/mongoose-tsgen/README.md

 ## Development

 The core functionality of mongoose-tsgen lives in `src/helpers/parser.ts`.
 Apologies for the messy structure, this started as a quick and simple solution we needed ready fast.
 Will work to clean that section up when time frees up.

-TODO: qquery helper support on readme, instructions for supporting query helpers
-// also look at doing typing for methods similarly